Stefafrontani/ticketing-common-module/README.md

 Commit
 Add event type payment:created for the payment service, to emit event when a charge is created inside charges in the stirpe library

+Commit
+Fix subject for the payment-created-event.
+Wrong: OrderCreated for PaymentCreated